 Protests must follow 4.19 In LLI Rule Book.

-All games shall count in the standing, including inter-league games
+All games shall count in the standing with the exception of YLL away games.

-Ten run mercy rule takes effect only when the game is considered a legal game (4 innings); minimum play requirements will follow the Green Book.
+Ten run mercy rule takes effect only when the game is considered a regulation game (4 innings); minimum play requirements will follow the Green Book.

 The fourth (4th) inning will suspend the 5-run rule.

-If in the 4th inning, the home team is ahead and time has expired, it is a legal game.
+If in the 4th inning, the home team is ahead and time has expired, it is a regulation game.

-Majors
+Field Dimensions will be 46/60.

+50 / 70

 A coach may occupy both base coach positions

 One coach MUST be in the dugout during the entire game- this is mandatory

+A regulation game is one defined in the green book.

-Ten run mercy rule takes effect only when the game is considered a legal game; all players must still meet minimum play requirements
+Ten run mercy rule takes effect only when the game is considered a regulation game; all players must still meet minimum play requirements

 League standings will determine the division champions.
+The team with the most wins shall be declared the winner and move on to TOC.
 In the event of a tie, these three factors will determine the champions: 1- head to head, 2- division standing, 3- run differential

-All games shall count in the standing, including inter-league games
+All games shall count in the standing with the exception of YLL away games.

 On Field Rules for all divisions